-Once the terms of the tenancy are agreed, we will process your references and produce an Assured Shorthold Agreement detailing all aspects of your tenancy, including details of your tenancy deposit scheme which protects your tenancy deposit.
-After all the tenants have confirmed to have read and agreed with the documents involved, you will be asked to sign the tenancy agreement.
+Once the terms of the tenancy are agreed, we will process your references and produce an Assured Shorthold Agreement detailing all aspects of your tenancy, including details of your deposit scheme which protects your tenancy deposit.
+After all the tenants have confirmed to have read and agreed with the documents involved, you will be asked to sign the Tenancy Agreement.
 At this stage, we will request for the completion of funds to be paid and for the confirmation that your standing order mandate has been set up.
-The amount of the invoice will include your first rental instalment, a security deposit, a tenancy set-up fee, referencing cost and the check-in fee, less the amount you have already paid to secure the property.
+The amount of the invoice will include your first rental instalment, a security deposit, less the amount you have already paid to secure the property (one weeks’ rent).

 Prior to your move, we will carry out a pre-tenancy check to ensure that the property is ready for your occupation.
 After that, we will arrange for an Inventory Clerk or the Landlord to meet you on the pre-agreed day and time to check you in to your new home.

 Shortly after your move, we will contact you to ensure your move was successful and to provide you with access to “My Home” which is your property portal containing all your documents for your tenancy along with other useful information relating to your property.
-We will also provide you with the contact details of you who should contact during your tenancy should you experience any problems.
+We will also provide you with the contact details of the person you should contact during your tenancy, should you experience any problems.

 Starting from the day you move into your new home it is your responsibility to ensure that the payment of the rent and utilities are made on time.
 You are responsible for notifying your property manager or landlord of any maintenance issues during your tenancy and ensuring that the property is kept in the same condition that it was at the time of your occupation.